 Even better take advantage of any employer specific education or career progression programs – over time you may be able to work up to being promoted.
 The shelf-stacker may find themselves moving from stocking shelves to leading small teams and managing other worker’s shifts.
 This means helping make business decisions, leading them naturally into a store manager role with higher salary.

 Personally I have put a load of effort into my education, through both self funded training and also employers education schemes.
 I spent close to $300,000 of my own money on pilot training in order to position myself to achieve my dream job.
 I also maximised my participation in work funded courses, and have managed to get a bachelors and post graduate degree worth hundreds of thousands of dollars, for cents on the dollar (I still had some expenses such as books, my computer and transport but the overwhelming majority was paid for).

-Don’t overlook self directed study and free educational resources; we live in an age where the internet is literally at your fingertips, on your smartphone.
-With some basic researching skills and commonsense, you can give yourself a high quality education for free, especially using sites such as YouTube.
-Don’t overlook books – your local library is a massive wealth of free information, and you wont have to spend thousands of dollars on books (and boosting some-one else’s salary in the process).
+Don’t overlook self directed study and free educational resources (such as the Money Smart website); we live in an age where the internet is literally at your fingertips, on your smartphone.
+With some basic researching skills and common sense, you can give yourself a high quality education for free, especially using sites such as YouTube.
+Don’t overlook books – your local library is a massive wealth of free information, and you won’t have to spend thousands of dollars on books (and boosting some-one else’s salary in the process).

 Step four: Work your way up